 If you continue to see ants indoors despite cleaning and sealing entry points, the issue may involve hidden ant nests or colonies inside wall voids.

-A professional pest control service, like from Pest Pros of Michigan, includes identifying the species of ants present, locating the ant colony, and applying targeted ant control strategies.
-This process helps eliminate the source of the ant problem, not just the visible ants.
+At Pest Pros of Michigan, our professional pest control service includes inspecting the property, identifying ant activity, and applying targeted treatments based on the situation.
+This process targets the source of the ant problem, not just the ants you see.

 If you’re dealing with ant activity in your home or business, contact us to schedule an inspection.
-Our team provides residential, commercial, and professional ant control services designed to stop ant infestations at the source.
+Our team provides ant control services designed to address active infestations and help prevent future activity.

 FAQs